 As a high-capacity extinguisher, the Kidde Pro 10MP is more than 21 inches tall and will require more storage space than smaller units.
 It does come... with a wall mount and a pressure gauge.
 Discharge time is 19 to 21 seconds, and range is about 20 feet.
 Reviewers like having the peace of mind that a bigger fire extinguisher provides, and one reports having used is successfully on a substantial brush fire.
 They also like the rugged metal trigger, but a few report users report issues with receiving dented or partially discharged units.

-Anyone who wants an easy-to-use aerosol fire extinguisher should check out Fire Gone, reviewers say.
-Sold in a two-pack, the 16-ounce Fire Gone extinguishers look similar to large cans of bug spray.
-Despite their humble looks, they are still capable of putting out all major kinds of fires, including liquid and electrical fires.
-However, buyers should note that there is no pressure gauge on these cans, and they have performed poorly in expert tests.
-Many experts warn against them or recommend... that they only be used as a supplement to normal fire extinguishers, but never as a replacement.
+Anyone who wants an easy-to-use aerosol fire extinguisher should check out First Alert Tundra, reviewers say.
+Sold alone or in a two-pack, the 14-ounce Tundra extinguishers look similar to large cans of bug spray and weigh 22 ounces each.
+Despite their humble looks, they are still capable of putting out all major kinds of small fires, including grease and electrical fires.
+However, buyers should note that there is no pressure gauge on these cans, and aerosol extinguishers have performed poorly... in expert tests.
+Many experts warn against them or recommend that they only be used as a supplement to normal fire extinguishers -- never as a replacement.

-Reviewers love being able to stash a can of Fire Gone in a cabinet or on a counter because it is so small.
-They also say Fire Gone is less intimidating than a heavy, utilitarian traditional fire extinguisher, and a handful say they’ve used Fire Gone to put out a fire successfully.
-The manufacturer says Fire Gone has a three-year shelf life and a range of about 10 to 12 feet.Continue to 5 of 6 below.
+Reviewers love being able to stash a can of Tundra in a cabinet or on a counter because it is so small.
+They also say these little cans are less intimidating than a heavy, utilitarian traditional fire extinguisher, and a handful of owners say they’ve used them to put out a fire successfully.
+First Alert says Tundra cans have a wide-spray nozzle that helps them cover a wide area, and recommend using them from about 3 to 4 feet away from the fire.Continue to 5 of 7 below.

 Small enough to stash in even the most compact cars, the First Alert FIAFESA5 Auto Fire Extinguisher is 5 B-C rated to handle small fires common in cars, such as gasoline, oil, grease, or electrical blazes.
 Note that it is not suitable for trash, wood, or paper fires, however.